Tyrn/wei/the-insider-en.typ

      Kissur rose to follow him but Shavash grabbed him by his hand.

-     "Don't do  it -  let everybody see that  he left  this  house alive and unhurt."
+     "Don't do  it---let everybody see that  he left  this  house alive and unhurt."